 To build a container:

-Make sure you are in the App Engine application directory that contains the Dockerfile.
+Ensure you are in the App Engine app directory that contains the Dockerfile.

 Change the default project used by the

 gcloudtool so it points to the project you are using to run your app in GKE: